 The Old Quarter’s narrow streets are packed with family-owned shops selling silks, stuffed toys, artwork, embroidery, food, coffee, watches, and silk ties.
 There are plenty of great bargains to be had in the Old Quarter: you simply need to haggle the price down.
-(For more, see: Money in Vietnam – Bargaining and Spending Tips.)
+(For more, read our explainer on money in Vietnam.)

 The Old Quarter’s shops attract tourists and locals alike, making this place a great destination to see the local color.
-The high tourist traffic has also developed a high concentration of travel agencies and hotels as well.
+The high tourist traffic has also developed a high concentration of travel agencies, budget hotels, and restaurants as well.

 First-time visitor?
 Check out top reasons to visit Vietnam before proceeding.